siddas27/CenterNet-HarDNet/README.md

 | HarDNet85    | 37.2M      |  87.9  |  512x512   | 43.5 / 45 |  44.4 / 24   | [Download](https://ping-chao.com/hardnet/centernet_hardnet85_coco.pth) |
 | HarDNet85    | 37.2M      |  58.0  |  416x416   | 41.5 / 53 |  42.5 / 31   | as above |

-The model was trained with Pytorch 1.5.0 on two V100-32GB GPU for six days.
+The model was trained with Pytorch 1.5.0 on two V100-32GB GPU for **250 epochs** (seven days).
 Please see [experiment](experiments/ctdet_coco_hardnet85_2x.sh) for detailed hyperperameters.
+Using more GPUs may require sync-batchNorm to maintain the accuracy, and the learning rate may also need to adjust.
+You can also check if your training/val loss is roughly aligned with our [log](experiments/ctdet_coco_hardnet85_2x.log)

 HarDNet-85 results (no flipping) on COCO **test-dev2017**:
 ```